-All cutting and oven use should be done by an adult.
+All cutting and baking should be done by an adult.

 Use your choice of plain store-bought or homemade donuts.
 If using homemade, ensure the donuts are completely cool before decorating.

 For Jack-Jack’s ears, dip the pointy end of the almonds into melted white chocolate and stick into either side of the donuts.
-For his hands, do the same with the almonds, then stick into the donut on either side of the hole.
-Stick on a round sprinkle or candy for the nose.
+For his hands, do the same with the almonds, then stick into the donuts on either side of the hole.
+Add a round sprinkle or candy for the nose.

 To make his hair, combine melted white chocolate with oil-based orange food coloring.
-Alternatively, you can just use orange candy melts.
+(Alternatively, you can just use orange candy melts.)
 Transfer chocolate into a piping bag, then pipe long triangle shapes onto a sheet of parchment paper.
-Leave to set, then use a toothpick to carve fine lines into the chocolate for extra detailing.
+Let set, then use a toothpick to carve fine lines into the chocolate for extra detailing.

-Place homemade or store-bought vanilla frosting in the microwave to create a thinner glazing consistency.
+Place homemade or store-bought vanilla frosting in the microwave to create a thinner glaze consistency.
 Add red food coloring and mix until combined.
 Transfer frosting into a piping bag and cut a small hole at the tip.
 Place a baking tray under the wire rack, then pipe frosting onto the bottom 2/3 of the donuts—but leave the hands (almonds) beige!
-Let it set.
+Let them set.

-Cut a mini marshmallow in half, then stick onto the donut for the eyes.
-Add black food coloring and blue food coloring to separate bowls of icing to create black and blue frosting.
+Cut mini marshmallows in half, then stick them onto each donut for the eyes.
+Add blue and black food coloring to separate bowls of icing to create colored frosting.